aka: Nightmare Dreams

 "I get up put on the light, dreading the oncoming night Scared to fall asleep and dream the dream again"

-Some dreams are heart-warming visions of hope, filled with cute and cuddly creatures, so delightful they make you want to fall asleep right away — some dreams, but not all.
+Some dreams are heart-warming visions of hope, filled with cute and cuddly creatures, so delightful they make you want to fall asleep right away.
+Other dreams—aren't.

 There are nightmares that chill your soul